emmt/TwoDimensional.jl/docs/src/BoundingBoxes.md

 axes and containing points of coordinates `(x,y)` such that `xmin ≤ x ≤ xmax` and `ymin ≤ y ≤ ymax`.

-The type of the coordinates, say `T`, can be explicitly specified:
+The type of the bounds, say `T`, can be explicitly specified:

 ```julia
 BoundingBox{T}(xmin,xmax,ymin,ymax)
 ```

-The type of the coordinates and can be retrieved by the `eltype` method.
+If unspecified, it is assimed to be he types of the bounds promoted to a common type.
+The type of the bounds and can be retrieved by the `eltype` method.

 ## Aliases